 For other interesting things to do in the Boston/Cambridge area and for information on what’s happening around town during your stay, visit Cambridge Office of Tourism, Cambridge Arts Council, City of Boston Things to Do, Visit Boston, and Time Out Boston.

-Currently, the Short Programs portfolio does not include any online courses; all Short Programs courses are held on campus.
-However, MIT Professional Education has begun to offer blended learning classes online through our Digital Plus Programs.
+Most Short Programs courses are held on campus, however many are held in a live virtual online format (see the location section for each course).
+MIT Professional Education also has online classes through our Digital Plus Programs.
 If you wish to be informed about future courses, including online offerings, please request to be added to our email mailing list.
 The MIT Office of Digital Learning (ODL) offers online courses through the MITxPRO site.
 For information about MIT’s free online courses please visit OpenCourseWare or edX.

 MIT Professional Education Short Programs addresses corporate education needs and strategic goals through custom educational programs.
 Our staff works with your managers to help define needs and then coordinate with MIT faculty to design a targeted, needs-based learning experience.
 Please visit our Custom Programs page for more information.